 Your understanding of potential hazards in animals and animal facilities does not prepare you to mitigate risks associated with your personal medical status.
 Conditions such as pregnancy, immune-suppression, and preexisting allergies may increase risks of occupationally-acquired illness.
 The Individual Risk Assessment allows individualized risk assessment by an OHS Physician.
 You are encouraged to complete a new Periodic Animal Contact Health Survey if your health or medical status changes in any way.
 You will be required to submit a new survey at least once every three years.

 NOTE: The IACUC provides oversight for enrollment in the OHSP related to animal subjects.
 IACUC-approved animal use privileges are contingent upon complete enrollment.
 Failure to re-enroll will result in administrative removal as a participant in associated Proposals and thereby loss of animal use privileges.
 Failure of Principal Investigator enrollment or re-enrollment will result in administrative inactivation of all pertinent Proposals and thereby loss of animal use privileges for the laboratory.
-The RRF also assists in monitoring by controlling facility access; access into central vivaria is not granted until individuals have completed the enrollment process (i.e., completion of OHS, Level II Training and the Periodic Animal Contact Health Survey).
-The RRF will also be instructed to remove access to animal facilities for individuals failing to re-enroll.
+The CMRU also assists in monitoring by controlling facility access; access into central vivaria is not granted until individuals have completed the enrollment process (i.e., completion of OHS, Level II Training and the Periodic Animal Contact Health Survey).
+The CMRU will also be instructed to remove access to animal facilities for individuals failing to re-enroll.